 Are you expecting your tenants to stick around a little longer?
 Wondering what the rules are for rent increases?
 We’ve pulled together the information you need to discuss rental increases in Ontario with your tenant!

-The Ontario rent increase guideline for 2022 is 1.2%, which means if the landlord provides a tenant at least 90 days proper written notice, they can increase the rent on a residential rental unit from $1,000 to $1,012.
-Like many jurisdictions, Ontario has implemented a Rent Freeze for 2021, passing legislation to freeze rent at 2020 levels due to the Covid-19 pandemic.
+The Ontario rent increase guideline for 2023 is 2.5%, which means if the landlord provides a tenant at least 90 days proper written notice, they can increase the rent on a residential rental unit from $1,000 to $1,025.

 The landlord must give at least 90 days written notice of a rent increase before it takes effect.
 In most cases, the rent for a residential unit can be increased 12 months after:

 Use the forms available from the Landlord Tenant Board to give proper notice.
 Don’t forget, if you do not give proper notice, or raise the rent by an improper amount, your tenant can dispute it within 12 months after the amount was first charged.